 - Emotions Native Park

 - Cenotes Parque Fundadores

 - Night Clubs

-Next on the map is Puerto Aventuras (55 minutes south of the airport) yet another enchanting village consisting of one square with a Dolphin Discovery as its main attraction.
-Houses, a few cafes and a school border the canals, which run through the golf course and residential neighbourhood.
+Next on the map is Puerto Aventuras (55 minutes south of the airport) yet another enchanting seaside destination.
+At its center is a bustling square with water-front eateries and a Dolphin Discovery as its main attraction.
+A few quaint coffee and gift shops border the canals, which run through the 9-hole golf course and residential neighborhood.

 There is a marina from which many of the Riviera Maya catamaran, fishing and yacht tours set sail.
 A modest hotel zone offers ocean views and a couple of all-inclusive lodging options.
-The shopping and dining experience is limited but there are some nice eateries with fantastic happy hour specials and sublime water views.
+The shopping and dining experience is limited but there are some popular local hubs with fantastic happy hour specials and sublime water views.